-A few disclaimers:
+A few important disclaimers:

-1. As I mentioned in the class video lecture, when dealing with a program like this that contacts an external server, you need to be respectful of that external resource.
+1. When writing with a program like this that contacts an external server, you need to be respectful of that external resource.
 For testing purposes, I have put up a version of the web page you will be extracting the temperature from on our department web server.
 You should use this test web page until you have your program working.
 Even when you have your program working and change over to the external web address, please avoid making too many repeated calls.

 2. If you wanted to write a program like we're writing below for a real application, you would not "scrape" the web page for the content you needed.
 Instead, many companies offer what is called "API" access (application programming interface) to their data.
 This would be a module you would download and use and it would give you the data.
 We're only doing it through scraping for educational purposes.
 If you want to actually do it the right way at some point, please come talk to me.